I mean have you ever eaten a tomato for the grocery store????

-There are days I actually get frightened that my kids will never, ever realize that tomato's actually taste like something (all veggies and fruit really) instead of the waxy tasteless imitation tomato's sold in the big chain supermarkets.
+There are days I actually get frightened that my kids will never, ever realize that a tomato actually taste like something (all veggies and fruit really) instead of those hothouse grown, picked before they are ripe, waxy tasteless imitation tomato's sold in the big chain supermarkets.
 I guess when stuff is mass produced some of the details like actual flavor and taste get lost in the shuffle of big business.

 Anyway, my little man is beginning to experiment with table food and I want to be sure I offer him as many selections of veggies and fruits the summer offers.
 And I am also trying to get the two older girls to "try" more veggies.
 Honestly, I didn't do my part as a parent in regards to veggies with either of them and fell prey to the easy allure of overly processed foods.
 I am now trying to phase all crapola from their diet...but it's hard to break junkies of their habits :)